xsoophx/SoftwareEngineering/README.md

 The toolbox for capturing and evaluating of visual attention consists of multiple, different parts:
 - Config File :wrench:
 - Tool: Bubble View :wind_chime:
+- Tool: Zoom Maps :mag:
 - Tool: Code Charts :chart_with_upwards_trend:
 - Tool: Webcam based Eyetracking :eyes:
 - Storage for collected data :floppy_disk:
-- Client for analysing of the data :mag:
+- Client for analysing of the data :microscope:

 The first task was to describe the requirements of the different parts, with the help of Volere Snow Cards.
 For each tool, a functional as well as a non-functional requirement needs to be described.